 As this week we celebrated Yom Ha’azmaut, Israel’s independence day, I thought I’d dust off my favorite arayes recipe, which is found in the book “Shuk” by Einat Admony and Janna Gur, published by Artisan (the same publishing house that will soon publish my book on Italian Jewish cuisine!).
 If you are a fan of Ottolenghi and you like the multi-ethnic cuisine of Israel, you can’t miss this book.
 It contains not only many delicious recipes, but also a lot of useful tips for when, one day—hopefully—you’ll visit Israel.
 Einat’s passion for the markets (shuk, as the tile goes) of Israel really shines through every page!

-Do yourself a favor and try making arayes, maybe this coming weekend: you won’t regret it.
-If you have time, make your own pita, too: it will be the best lunch or dinner ever!
+Do yourself a favor and try making arayes, perhaps this coming weekend.
+You won’t regret it.
+If you have time, make your own pita too.
+It will be the best lunch or dinner ever!

 - 450 g ground beef

 - 1/2 tsp black pepper

 - 3 pitas (o 6 mini)

 - In a large bowl, mix the ground meats with salt, pepper and cumin.
 Chop the onions and parsley in a food processor, then add them to the ground meat, mixing well.

 - Cut each pita in half and fill the halves with the ground meat mixture, then press them well: you want the arayes to be well stuffed but not too thick, otherwise the meat will not cook thoroughly.
 Aim for 2.5 cm of thickness, not more.

 - Brush a little oil on both sides of your arayes and heat the grill in the meantime.
 If you have a bbq like I do, use it without hesitation.
 If not, heat a normal grill pan and preheat the oven to 350° F.